DPassarelli/6-mils/docs/PunchOutSetupRequest.md

 ## General Notes

-The constructor and all methods for this type expect a single parameter that is a plain object.
-This documentation indicates the expected keys and the correct data type for the corresponding value.
-Optional keys are indicated by a `?` after the expected data type.
+Optional values are indicated by a `?` after the expected data type.
 If all of the keys are optional, then the parameter is as well (meaning, there is no need to pass an empty literal object).

 In this document, "Corresponding cXML Element" refers to the element that will be populated when the method is called.
 All of the indicated hierarchies are relative to the parent `<cXML>` element.

-All character data will be escaped before being inserted into the underlying XML.

 ## Constructor